ks-iitjmu/cv_new/README.md

 ## Features

 - Responsive design that works on all devices
-- Interactive skills section with filtering capabilities
+- Interactive skills section with filtering capabilities and animated skill bars
-- Timeline-based education and experience sections
+- Timeline-based education and experience sections with visual indicators
 - Project showcase with live demos and source code links
 - SEO optimized with structured data
 - Accessibility compliant
+- Modern UI with smooth animations and transitions
+- Print-friendly layout with optimized styling
+- Social media integration
+- Download CV functionality
+- Back to top button for better navigation
+- Dark mode support
+- Mobile-first approach with optimized touch interactions
+- Beautiful gradient headers and modern card designs
+- Interactive hover effects and micro-interactions
+- Clean typography and spacing
+- Cross-browser compatibility

 ## Technologies Used